-But in the meantime, how is a tired parent supposed to cope?!
+But in the meantime, how is a tired parent supposed to cope?

-If you have not heard of this method, it is by far my favorite thing for any new parent to know for soothing babies as a mom of three.
+If you have not heard of this method, it is my favorite thing for any new parent to know for soothing babies as a mom of three.
 In this method, Dr. Harvey Karp teaches parents how to use the Five S’s (swaddle, shush, side/stomach position, swing, and sucking) to initiate the calming reflex.
 I have both his book and his video and love them!

 The food an infant eats is probably the most significant thing that can affect their mood and crying.
 If a baby seems fussy after meals, it is a great idea to try and alter their diet.
-For breastfeeding moms, try to eliminate foods that could irritate to baby.
+For breastfeeding moms, try to eliminate foods that could irritate baby.
 For formula-fed babies, many parents recommended Nutramigen Formula.

-3. Gas Drops
+3. Use Gas Drops

 Ahh, gas drops.
 Many parents credit them as the most important thing to keep in the diaper bag next to milk!
 Some of the brands recommended by my friends were Colic Calm Drops and Mommy’s Bliss Gripe Water.

-4. Reflux Meds
+4. Talk to Your Doctor About Reflux Meds

 Many parents who have had a colicky baby feel their baby had bad reflux that went undiagnosed.
 Several parents who started reflux meds think these made the greatest difference in their child’s temperament.
 Of course, these must be prescribed by your pediatrician, but it might be worth calling your doctor if you feel this could be the problem.